vikashmadhow/esql/src/main/resources/esql-language-definition.md

 ### <a name='overview'>What ESQL is not</a>

-ESQL is not a full database virtualization layer and does not aim to completely hide the complexity of the underlying database; it can simplify the development of software that can work transparently different databases in most cases; however the features of the underlying database still need to be kept in mind when using ESQL.
+ESQL is not a full database virtualization layer and does not aim to completely hide the complexity of the underlying database; it can simplify the development of software that can work transparently over different databases in most cases; however the features of the underlying database still need to be kept in mind when using ESQL.

 For instance, modification queries (insert, delete, update) producing a resultset is not supported in all databases.
-When it does ESQL will translate to the correct SQL and function as expected.
+When it does, ESQL will translate to the correct SQL and function as expected.
 If this is not supported, the query will fail.
 Thus, using ESQL only does not guarantee that software can be migrated to any database; ESQL remains limited by the underlying features of the database.

-However, where possible, ESQL emulates some features which are not present in the underlying database (such as the boolean datatype on SQL Server) and, together with some care in which feature to use and which to avoid, allows for the development of software that works on several different databases with minimal development effort.
+However, where possible, ESQL emulates some features which are not present in the underlying database (such as the boolean datatype on SQL Server) and, together with some care, over which feature to use and which to avoid, allows for the development of software that works on several different databases with minimal development effort.

 ## <a name=''>Language specification</a>
 The grammar of the language is defined as a set of production rules in ANTLR which is repeated here with comments: